yegor256/blog/_drafts/_zache.md

 end
 {% endhighlight %}

-Here, `:x` is the key and `15` is the amount of seconds it will stay in the cache, until it becomes expired.
+Here, `:x` is the key and `15` is the number of seconds it will stay in the cache, until it expires.

 It's important to notice that the key won't be deleted from the cache automatically.
 It will stay there until the next call to `get(:x)`.
-Only at that moment it will be deleted as "expired."
+Only at that moment will it be marked as "expired."
 In order to clean up the cache, you can call `zache.clean()` and all expired keys will be deleted.

 You can do it regularly in a separate thread, for example, every minute: